elinucknack/rpicamera/README.md

 - `on` (boolean)
 - `timestamp` (Unix time in seconds)

-You can set the stream on or off using the `rpicamera-topic/on` topic and the payload `{"value": true/false}`.
+You can set the stream on using the `rpicamera-topic/on` topic.

+You can set the stream off using the `rpicamera-topic/off` topic.

 The MJPEG stream is accessible only on localhost by default (http:\/\/localhost:<stream_port>/stream).
 To make it available outside of localhost, you need to allow the stream port using a firewall (e.g. `ufw`).
 You can also enforce the usage of HTTPS instead of HTTP or secure the stream by some authentication method using an Apache2 or an nginx proxy.